requireiot/MySoilSensorESP32/README.md

 detail.

-I built several of these units, some connected directly to the Wifi access point (a AVM Fritzbox 7530), and some via a Wifi repeater (a Fritz Repeater 1200ax), over a distance of 3-5m, through a massive outer brick wall (or maybe through a window).
+I built several of these units, some connected directly to the Wifi access point (a AVM Fritzbox 7530), and some via a Wifi repeater (a Fritzbox 7490 operating as a mesh repeater), over a distance of 3-5m, through a massive outer brick wall (or maybe through a window).

-On average, the wake time is about **400 ms** for all units.
-Now and then, maybe once or twice a day, the wake time is much larger, above **1000 ms**.
-This appears to happen mostly when the Wifi access point has switched to a a different Wifi channel.
-When I configured my access point to use a fixed Wifi channel, these long wake time events could no longer be observed.
+On average, the wake time is about **1000 ms** for all units.
+Now and then, maybe once or twice a day, the wake time is much larger, above **1500 ms**.
+This appeared to happen mostly when the Wifi access point had switched to a different Wifi channel.
+When I configured my access point to use a fixed Wifi channel, these long wake time events became less frequent.

 ### Actual power consumption